ruanodendaal/blog/_posts/2023-03-23-user-manual.md

 ## How I give feedback

-- I try to give feedback as soon as possible while the context is still fresh in our minds.
+- I give feedback (privately) as soon as possible while the context is still fresh in our minds.
 - By default, I look for how things can improve.
-This can sometimes come across as overly critical, however, it is something I'm actively working on.
-I'll always suggest we ship something and learn i.e. progress over perfection.
+This can sometimes come across as overly critical, so let me know how it feels for you.
+However, I'll always suggest we ship something and learn i.e. progress over perfection.

 ## How I handle feedback